 When we arrived at the restaurant, we found it a little offputting at first, a sort of throwback to 1960s Austria.
 However, the waiter was extremely friendly and offered us a €12 dinner of soup with local meat ravioli in it followed by a venison stew with rice and salad.
 Excellent value for money.

 While waiting for our food, we got talking to the only other diner in the restaurant, who turned out to be French.
 Emma too was planning to hike the Alpe-Adria trail, but had started to get cold feet as she was alone and had felt distinctly uneasy on the way down from Marterle.
 Given that the section had been described as easy and the following day’s was described as difficult, she had already decided to take the bus to the next village along the way.
-We all agreed that the descent was something not to be attempted alone.
-It was a joy talking to Emma, a 21-year-old with a very positive outlook on life who was taking time off between jobs to travel around.
+It was a joy talking to Emma, a 21-year-old with a very positive outlook on life who was taking time off between jobs to travel.
 We swapped email addresses to stay in touch and give each other tips about the trail.
 By keeping each other posted about our movements, we felt that we would meet up again somewhere.